MacMillan08/blog-api-auth-jwt/README.md

 ## Authorization

 Authentication answers *who are you*; this layer answers *is this yours*.
-Write operations check ownership before touching a row — an author can edit or delete their own post and their own comments, and nobody else's.
-Role checks are layered on top for administrative actions.
+Before a post is updated or deleted, the controller loads the record and compares `post.user_id` against the authenticated user.
+If they differ and the user has no moderator or admin role, the request is rejected with a 403 rather than silently doing nothing.

-The check happens in the service layer against the record actually loaded from the database, not against an ID passed in by the client.
-A user cannot edit someone else's post by sending a different `authorId` in the body.
+The comparison is made against the row **loaded from the database**, never against an id sent in the request body — so a user cannot edit someone else's post by supplying a different `user_id`.
+Moderators and admins bypass the ownership check but still have to pass authentication.

+Deletes are soft: `remove` sets `deleted_at` instead of dropping the row, and every read filters on `deleted_at: null`.
+A post that gets deleted by mistake is recoverable, and comments that referenced it do not end up pointing at nothing.

 ## Resources